top of page

 CLAIRE ROSEMARY is an American storyteller working primarily in prose, animation, and digital video.
-She studied animation and media/film studies at DePaul University (BFA '23) in Chicago and is currently finishing an MFA from Duke University's Experimental & Documentary Arts program.
+She studied animation and media/film studies at DePaul University (BFA '23) and earned an MFA from Duke University's Experimental & Documentary Arts program.

 She is currently writing a novel about probability, Young-Earth creationism, and the magic of live theatre.